AdityaWhiteHat/adisec/README.md

 # adisec
-This is my Static website
+Hello Folks this is my Static Site
 All Rights of code belongs to Internet :)